Saturday, November 23, 2019

 Each level is viewed and played from above - Gauntlet-style you might say.
 We are in control of two droids that need to clean up the Quadralien's mess.
 Actually, there are a total of six droids but only two are usable at once.
 Each has its own individual characteristics to take into account: magnetic structure, the ability to carry waste, battery, weaponry...

 Initially, I found that unnecessary because I felt blind - in terms of planning ahead for an unknown level.
 Hmm, it didn't seem to work very well...
-However, I later found a fantastic series of videos by sushicalmagi who nicely explains each droid along with the basics of the gameplay.
+However, I later found a fantastic series of videos by sushicalmagi who nicely explained each droid along with the basics of the gameplay.
 It's worth watching, especially if you have no instructions manual like me!

 Okay, here are two more screenshots.
 Apologies to all those expecting Gauntlet...